FREQUENTLY ASKED QUESTIONS

 Q: What is your typical turnaround time

 A: The turnaround time varies depending upon what kind of ring you are ordering, and what our current booking schedule is.
 We typically run 8-10 weeks out, but custom orders may take as many as 12 weeks or more, so plan ahead!

 Q: Do you take rush jobs?

 A: Our rush service guarantees completion of the ring in 6 weeks or less--by a date certain--and the charge for this service is 15% of the price of the ring mounting, not including the value of the center stone.
 During peak wedding season and year-end holiday season, this service may not be available.
 We do not extend discounts to rush orders.

 Q: Is there a store in my area that carries Krikawa rings?

 A: We are not a jewelry wholesaler and do not work from pre-manufactured mountings, so outside of our Arizona headquarters, you will not find our designs in your local jeweler.
 For more than two decades, we have been specializing in making custom rings for long-distance clients.
 Every ring we make is hand crafted to your exact desires in size, width, stone and metal colors, and settings.
 In this way, we can bring you the best possible quality, selection and price, as you are able to order it directly from us.

 Q: Do you wholesale?

 A: We do not wholesale our designs.
-We are happy to extend a small courtesy discount to retailers with customers desiring a Krikawa ring on behalf of a customer.
+We are happy to extend a small courtesy discount to retailers who wish to purchase a Krikawa ring on behalf of a customer.
 Please be prepared to provide a copy of your business license and resellers permit.